-A 20 minute walk down the main road leads to the entry point to view the Falls, which lie between Zambia and Zimbabwe.
+A short walk down the main road leads to the entry point to view the Falls, which lie between Zambia and Zimbabwe.
 The Falls were named by David Livingstone on his explorations.
 After the adventure activities briefing the afternoon will be spent relaxing at the campsite's swimming pool, viewing the Victoria Falls or exploring the many sights and delights of this town.
 Prices for optional activities can be found under "Extra Information".

 Included: Entrance to Victoria Falls